Achievable logoAchievable logo

 Right lymphatic duct

-It drains lymph from the right side of the head and neck, right upper extremity, right side of the thorax, right lung, right side of the heart and a part of the liver.
+The right lymphatic duct drains lymph from the right side of the head and neck, right upper extremity, right side of the thorax, right lung, right side of the heart, and a part of the liver.
 It opens into the right subclavian vein.

 Sign up for free to take 17 quiz questions on this topic